On the number of outer automorphisms of the automorphism group of a right-angled Artin group: Abstract

 \section{Abstract}

-We show that there is no uniform upper bound on $|\mathrm{Out}(\autraag)|$ when $\raag$ ranges over all right-angled Artin groups.
-This is in contrast with the cases where $\raag$ is free or free abelian: for all $n$, Dyer-Formanek and Bridson-Vogtmann showed that $\out(\aut(F_n))=1$, while Hua-Reiner showed $|\out(\aut(\Z^n)| = |\out(\gln)| \leq 4$.
+We show that for any natural number $N$ there exists a right-angled Artin group $\raag$ for which $\out(\autraag)$ has order at least $N$.
+This is in contrast with the cases where $\raag$ is free or free abelian: for all $n$, Dyer-Formanek and Bridson-Vogtmann showed that $\out(\aut(F_n))=1$, while Hua-Reiner showed $|\out(\aut(\Z^n))| \leq 4$.
 We also prove the analogous theorem for $\out(\out(\raag))$.
+These theorems fit into a wider context of algebraic rigidity results in geometric group theory.
 We establish our results by giving explicit examples; one useful tool is a new class of graphs called \emph{austere graphs}.